Yale Summer Session in Paris: Law and Economics of the International Commercial Order | Study Abroad | Yale University

 Trips and Activities

-During the first four weeks students will visit the ICC International Court of Arbitration, the Senate, and other relevant state institutions, as well as a trip to the Lourve Museum for lectures on its contracts related archival holdings.
+Possible program excursions include visits to the ICC International Court of Arbitration, the Senate, and other relevant state institutions, as well as a trip to the Lourve Museum for lectures on its contracts-related archival holdings.

 Housing